mkgold/project-lab/sections/01-ideas.md

 ## Activity

-* Think about the overall scope off our project.
-Divide it into two phases.
-What aspects of your ideas could potentially be postponded to a Phase 2 if needed?

 * Now, Describe your project in 2-3 sentences to a non-expert audience the purpose of your project.

  * Does it solve a problem?
  * Meet an institutional need?
  * Put an existing resource to new use?

+ * Think about the overall scope of our project.
+Divide it into two phases.
+What aspects of your ideas could potentially be postponded to a Phase 2 if needed?

 [<<< Previous](../README.md) | [Next >>>](02-audience.md)